localstack/docs/content/en/references/internal-endpoints.md

 {{< callout "tip" >}}
 You can use the `/_localstack/health` endpoint to restart or kill the services.
-You can use `cURL` or your HTTP REST client to access the endpoint:
+You can use [curl](https://curl.se/) or your HTTP REST client to access the endpoint:
 {{< command >}}
 $ curl -v --request POST --header "Content-Type: application/json"  --data '{"action":"restart"}' http://localhost:4566/_localstack/health
 $ curl -v --request POST --header "Content-Type: application/json"  --data '{"action":"kill"}' http://localhost:4566/_localstack/health